cs168898/eCommerceAPI/README.md

 A Spring Boot backend API for an e-commerce platform.
 Features include user registration/login with JWT authentication, product management, shopping cart, and Stripe payment integration.

+## Work in Progress / TODO

+- Integrate user cart contents into the Stripe checkout process (currently, checkout requires manual product details in the request body)
+- Real-time Order Status and Inventory Notification System using WebSockets.
+- More to come!

 ## Features

 - User registration and login (JWT-based authentication)